If you search for "World of Warcraft addiction" on the internet, you're likely to see some of the following links:

 Blizzard announced on Thursday that it will turn its current and former subscribers into necromancers, capable of recalling their withering virtual souls from oblivion.
 All characters level 50 and above (and what self-respecting WoW addict doesn't have one?) "are eligible to be undeleted at any time."

 It might sound like a trivial detail, but it's a big deal for people who are truly addicted to MMOs.
 For former WoW players, the possibility of coming back will now be perpetually dangled in front of their face.
+For people who want to quit something, the ability to destroy it

 "You'll be able to get back into action right away, and your character won't remember being deleted — we won't tell, either," Blizzard writes.
 "Shhhh...."